FAQs for students considering studying the Graduate Diploma in Education or the Master of Teaching Secondary.

 The minor teaching areas offered are:

 A: The prerequisite for the minor is four semester units of study with at least two units studied at second year university level.
 The minor teaching area must be in a different discipline from your major area.
-For example, six units of physics and four units of chemistry are both science subjects and therefore do not constitute a major and a minor.
-Six units of physics and four of mathematics do constitute a major and a minor.
-The minor teaching area will prepare you to teach students in years 8 to 10.
+The minor teaching area will prepare you to teach students in years 7 to 10.

-If you do not have a second discipline area in your degree then you may choose one of three minor areas for which there is no prerequisite.
+If you do not have a second discipline area in your degree then you may choose one of three areas of interest for which there is no prerequisite.
 These are:

 A: You will be eligible for registration with the Teacher Registration Board of Western Australia and qualified to teach in secondary schools in Australia and overseas.